Merchant's House Museum: Reception

 Shortly after the museum opened, a writer for the Elmira, New York, Star-Gazette wrote that the house was "a marvelously authentic exhibit of the best of urban living", akin to the Morris–Jumel Mansion, because it showcased the family's actual artifacts.
 Vogue magazine wrote in 1941 that the museum had "a surprise in every closet", while a writer from the New York Times said in 1943 that the house's "graceful arrangement suggests a home actually lived in rather than a museum".
 Another Times critic similarly praised the "bourgeois splendor" of the house, and Huxtable wrote, "One simply walks through the beautiful doorway into another time and place in New York."

 After the museum reopened in the 1980s, The Christian Science Monitor wrote that the surrounding industrial and commercial buildings contrasted with the cozy character of the house, particularly the ornate interior.
 A Los Angeles Times reporter stated that the house offered a simple recreation of a historical era rather than a contrived attempt at one, and the Toronto Star and American Heritage magazine both described the museum as a snapshot into a bygone era of living.
-According to a 2021 review by Condé Nast Traveler, the Merchant's House Museum "is as close to a hidden gem as a New York City museum gets."
+A 2021 review by Condé Nast Traveler called the Merchant's House Museum "as close to a hidden gem as a New York City museum gets."

 There has also been commentary on the house's architecture.
 Before the museum opened, a New York Times reporter wrote that "the house was built in the finest traditions of the period", citing its main entrance and brick facade.
 Dorothy Draper of the New York Herald Tribune wrote in 1948 that, while the front door stood out from the surrounding neighborhood, the "perfect proportions of the large rooms with their high ceilings and heavy moldings" were the most notable part of the interior.
 Arthur Meeker of the Chicago Daily Tribune praised the facade's appearance but criticized the interior as a disorganized mashup of items.
 Huxtable wrote that the AIA Guide to New York City had summarized "the importance of the Old Merchant's House in one bold-faced sentence: 'The original house is all there.
 Following the 1980s renovation, The Christian Science Monitor wrote that the double parlors had been called "two of the most beautiful rooms in America".